xrickastley/origins-math-docs/docs/notes/resource_backed_fields.md

 In the example above, instead of the actor's (the power holder) `resource` subpower being used as the value for the damage, the target's (entities in the area of effect) `resource` subpower is being used as the value for the damage instead, and since they don't have the requested resource power, `0` is being used instead.

 Why is the target's `resource` subpower being used?
-This is because they are the the "entity being evaluated upon".
+This is because they are the the "entity being evaluated upon", which we will call the "*evaluator*".
 The damage is being dealt to them, meaning that they are the entity being evaluated upon, which is the same entity **Origins: Math** uses for resolving resource values, resulting in an unexpected `0`.

 Since **Origins: Math v1.2.0**, we can use Resource-backed fields in Bi-entity and Item contexts!
 For the example above, we can use the [Damage (Bi-entity Action Type)](https://origins.readthedocs.io/en/latest/types/bientity_action_types/damage/) to deal damage to the target while using Resource values from the actor.